 These are just some of the documents the HOA may have on hand.
 Make sure files are stored in a secure location and well-organized so they are easier to locate.
 It’s a good idea to label bankers boxes with contents as well as box numbers to keep them in order.
 You may also want to separate them between records that are kept permanently versus those that will eventually be destroyed.
 If records are electronic, ensure they are backed up.

 Reviewing records annually can help keep things more manageable and cut down on unnecessary storage.
-Partnering with a property management company like Kuester can help the HOA better understand what should be kept, for how long, and how to effectively store files.
+Partnering with a HOA management company like Kuester can help the HOA better understand what should be kept, for how long, and how to effectively store files.
 Contact Kuester to learn more about how we can help with records management.
 We serve Charlotte and Myrtle Beach, SC regions.